 The contractual clause entitled “Alternate dispute resolution” ensures that upon signing of the contract, both parties agree to make every reasonable effort, in good faith, to settle amicably all disputes or claims relating to the Contract, through negotiations between the parties’ representatives authorized to settle.
-Nonetheless, should an agreement not be reached, a post-contract award internal dispute resolutions mechanism has been established which consists of two Levels following the description detailed under paragraph 2.1.
-Therefore, as a first Level, Consultants can implicate the DG or ADM of the Program Branch responsible for the contract to pursue discussions to reach a settlement.
-If no settlement is reached, Consultants can then move on to Level II of the process by submitting their complaint to the DM of International Development who will undertake an independent corporate review.
+Nonetheless, should an agreement not be reached, a post-contract award internal dispute resolutions mechanism has been established.
+The process during contract administration will follow the standard process for IRM.

 In the event that no settlement is reached through this process, each party consents to fully participate in, and bear the cost of any dispute resolution process proposed by the OPO, as detailed in paragraph 2.6 below and as described in contract provisions.